Parasites: Everything you need to know

 - You never feel satiated or full after your meals.

-- You’ve been diagnosed with iron-deficiency anaemia or low iron that does not increase with supplementation.
+- You’ve been diagnosed with iron deficiency anemia or low iron that does not increase with supplementation.

-- You drool on your pillow while asleep at night.
+- Drooling on your pillow while asleep at night.

 How to Test for Parasites